Riss glaciation: Sequence and extent of the Riss glaciation

-At the beginning of the Riss ice age almost all of today's river valleys were created.
+At the beginning of the Riss ice age almost all of today's Alpine river valleys were created.
 The glaciation of the Alps, even before the Holstein interglacial and towards the end of the major glaciations, resulted in glaciers advancing in several phases far into the Alpine Foreland, further than all other known ice sheet advances, and the main glaciers had established themselves along today's river valleys.
 During the Riss, glaciers advanced into the Bavarian and Austrian Alpine Foreland probably four times.
 The first two advances have not been confirmed with certainty because they are overlaid by the two stadials at the end of the Riss glaciation that extended well to the north.

 The ice sheet advances of the cold period were mostly well beyond the glacial lake of the previous ice sheet.
 In most areas, the Riss terminal moraines have formed as low embankments, for example in the area of the Inn Glacier, the Isar-Loisach Glacier, the Iller Glacier, and in the area of the western Rhine Glacier.
 In the type region in Biberach there is a clear, but rather atypical double moraine ridge, also atypical is the double terrace here, which is probably due to heavy erosion as the meltwater runoff moved from the Wellheim Dry Valley and Altmühl valley into the present day Danube valley, a process that took place during the Riss glaciation.
 The double ridge of the type region (Doppelwallriß, with an outer and inner ridge) is a result of two superimposed sequences of glacial deposits which indicates that the Riss was subdivided into at least two stadials.

 In the west the Rhône Glacier covered large parts of the Swiss Plateau and reached as far north as the northern Folded Jura and as far south as Lyon.
 To the northeast, it transitioned without any sharp demarcation into the Linth Glacier and Reuss - Aare Glacier; only the Napf area remaining ice-free.
 Further to the northeast, the Reuss-Aare Glacier combined with the Rhine glacier.
 This extended north beyond the present-day River Danube to the area of the Swabian Jura.
 In Bavaria, the Riss moraines form a little subdivided countryside without bogs and lakes, where they are not covered by the younger deposits of the Würm glaciation.
 The gravels associated with the Riss moraines form the present high terraces of the Danube tributaries.